MarinKacaj/rick-morty-encyclopedia-android/README.md

 ### Unit tests

-Unfortunately, there are none right now.
-It was just a matter of available time.
-However, the code is organised in such a way that makes unit testing easy.
+None right now, but the code is organised in such a way that makes unit testing easy.
 See the repositories: how they get their "dependencies" injected via the constructor.
 Also, see how most dependencies are on interfaces rather than concrete implementations.
 For example: data sources in repositories and the error logger in `EpisodesViewModel`.